bekk/react-native-workshop/README.md

 <img src="https://raw.githubusercontent.com/bekk/react-native-workshop/master/screenshots/ios-listview.png" alt="Image of IOS list messages screen" width="350" />
 <img src="https://raw.githubusercontent.com/bekk/react-native-workshop/master/screenshots/android-listview.png" alt="Image of Android list message screen" width="350" />

-Let's have a look at the app architecture for handling rendering the messages:
+Let's have a look at the components responsible for rendering the message list:

-- `MessageListContainer` - controls the different network states (fetching, refreshing, error), and passes the data to the children, who render the data.
+– `MessageListContainer` – controls the different network states (fetching, refreshing, error), and passes the data to `MessageList`
-- `MessageList` - renders each message
+– `MessageList` – renders each message

-a) __Navigator.__ You'll find a `MessageListContainer` (`message-list-container.js`) component in your project.
-The component is not in use right now and you need to start using it by hooking it up in the navigator.
-Find the render method for the `CustomNavigator` (`navigation/navigator.js`), change initialRoute to `MessageListContainer` (`message-list-container.js`).
+a) __Navigator.__ The `MessageListContainer` (`message-list-container.js`) component is not in use right now.
+Start using it by hooking it up to the navigator.
+Find the render method of `CustomNavigator` (`navigation/navigator.js`), and change initialRoute so that you're taken to the `MessageListContainer` (`message-list-container.js`) on startup.

-b) __Listing messages.__ Edit `MessageList` (`message-list.js`) component to show messages.
-The `MessageList` receives an array of messages as prop.
+b) __Listing messages.__ Edit the `MessageList` (`message-list.js`) component to show messages. `MessageList` receives an array of messages as a prop.
 Click here to see the format of messages: http://mobile-course.herokuapp.com/message

-c) __Show messages with images.__ Some messages contain a link to a image.
-Your task now is to show images for messages with image.
+c) __Show images.__ Some messages contain a link to an image.
+Display them.

 d) __Pull to refresh.__ Add pull to refresh.
-Hint: Look at what ListView can do for you
+Hint: Look at what [ListView](https://facebook.github.io/react-native/docs/listview.html) can do for you

 ##3.
 Navigate to New Message

-As promised in the previous task, we now shift our attention back to the `NewMessage`component.
+As promised in the previous task, we now shift our attention back to the `NewMessage` component.
 Right now it's unreachable for the user, so we need to implement a transition to it.

-Before you dive back into your code, let's take a closer look at how navigation is set up in the application.
-We use the `Navigator`component of React Native, wrapped in a custom component that handles some boilerplate code – like how transitions between routes are animated and how the navigation bar is configured. `Navigator` is basically a stack – you push a view to transition to that view, and you pop it to go back to the previous view.
-To abstract this away, we have added two actions, `navigateTo` and `navigatePop` that you can use to navigate. `navigateTo` expects a route object as an argument.
+Before you dive back into your code, let's take a closer look at how navigation is set up.
+We use the `Navigator` component of React Native, wrapped in a custom component that handles some boilerplate code – like how transitions between routes are animated and how the navigation bar is configured. `Navigator` is basically a stack – you push a view to transition to that view, and you pop it to go back to the previous view.
+To abstract this away, we have added two actions, `navigateTo` and `navigatorPop` that you can use to navigate. `navigateTo` expects a route object as an argument.
 See `routes.js`.

 a) __Button.__ We need a button to initiate a transition to `NewMessage`.
 To ensure a great native look in our app, we'll implement a platform specific button:
  * __Android:__ Implement the button as a floating button above the list view.
 You should add the button in the render method of `MessageListContainer` (`message-list-container.js`).
-We have added a package containing material design UI components to the project.
+We've added a package containing material design UI components to the project.
 Check out the `ColoredFab` (`colored-fab.js`) component to see how it is used.
 If you don't feel like doing any design yourself, `ColoredFab`can used directly.
  * __iOS:__  Implement the button as a '+' right-aligned button contained in the navigation bar.
 See `navigationBarButtons` (`navigationbar-buttons.ios.js`)

-b) __Push it.__ Make sure that a press on the button you created, transitions to the `NewMessage` view.
+b) __Push it.__ Ensure that a press on the button transitions to the `NewMessage` view.
- * __iOS:__ Hide the +-button when current route is `NewMessage`
+ * __iOS:__ Only display the +-button when the message list is displayed.

 c) __Pop it.__ Implement a back button in the left side of the navigation bar.
 See `commonRouteMapper` (`navigationbar-routemapper.js`).
-We have imported a back arrow image you can use.
-We have already ensured that the user is taken back to the message list when send is pressed.
+We've imported a back arrow image you can use (`BackArrow`).
+We've also ensured that the user is taken back to the message list when send is pressed.
 See `actions/actions.js` and `postMessage` function to see how it works.

-d) __Clear it.__ Currently, the username and message is never cleared from the global state.
-This will cause `NewMessage` to display the previous set data when you type something -> navigate back to `MessageList` -> navigate back again to `NewMessage`.
-Use `clearNewMessageState()` to clear the globally stored data such that the above mentioned scenario no longer occur.

 Well done!
 This starts to look like a complete application!